chriswheatley/christopherwheatley.uk/src/data/interests/02-minecraft.md

   category: interests
   title: Minecraft
 ---

-Help run a private modded minecraft server for friends.
+Contributing to the maintenance of a private minecraft server for friends.